 I am engaged in a variety of interesting work right now, and am proud of earlier work that is now complete.
 This is a selection of education, writing, and editorial projects.

 I tutor Modern Hebrew privately, work with a small group of elementary school students on Modern Hebrew and Chumash (Pentateuch), and work as a direct service provider with children who have special needs.
 In that capacity, I work with children on goals from social interaction, to wayfinding in Manhattan, to how to cook dinner.

 I also occasionally substitute-teach, where I am called upon to do everything from teaching Hebrew, Chumash (Pentateuch), Navi (Prophets), and art, to teaching special electives (Zen-Doodling!), to supervising recess and mediating conflict between children, to redoing extensive bulletin board displays, to copyediting progress reports and cleaning up data, to dispensing snacks.

 Here is the sheet that I created for my students to use as a reference while reading Rashi:

 Here are some other Rashi handouts and homework sheets.
 Click on the thumbnails for the full PDFs.

 Thanks to Sefaria for the sources!

-In 2016 and 2017, I copyedited and compiled two bibliographies for Jewish Theology Unbound (Oxford University Press, forthcoming), by Prof. James A. Diamond.
-Working with Jim was wonderful, and I cannot wait to see the book in June!
+In 2016 and 2017, I copyedited and compiled two bibliographies for Jewish Theology Unbound (Oxford University Press, 2018), by Prof. James A. Diamond.
+Working with Jim was wonderful!

 These are essays that discuss the weekly Torah portion through the lens of global justice, originally published and broadcast in 2008-2009.
 I wrote each of these and then recorded each as a podcast and edited it for audio clarity.
 Click on the or icons to download them as PDFs or MP3 files.